Final | February 2022 | v6.0.3 | OFFICIAL-Public | QGCDG (ICT Strategic Sourcing)

 When inviting public offers, departments must ensure that all ICT suppliers are provided with the opportunity to access and respond to ICT offer information on the Queensland Government QTender website in a timely manner.
 Outside of public offers, this requirement recognises that local and regional suppliers can be specifically approached by government buyers to participate in procurement opportunities as outlined in the Queensland Procurement Policy (QPP).

 From the Queensland Government’s perspective, early engagement with ICT suppliers is an important step in the procurement process.
 Market sounding and early market engagement activities are encouraged as part of an informal approach to industry to gather valuable intelligence and understand the capability and capacity of suppliers before developing a procurement strategy.

 A department’s procurement process must meet the requirements of the ICT SME participation scheme policy and standard.
 The Scheme is intended to assist ICT SMEs access the Queensland Government market

 Policy requirement 4: Departments must implement appropriate ICT product lifecycle and services management

 Departments must maintain and dispose of government-owned ICT resources in an accountable, sustainable, cost effective and environmentally friendly manner.

 Furthermore, departments need to consider strategically sourcing ICT as-a-service options from the market, whilst divesting existing assets to decrease the overall cost of ICT within government.

 For further advice on this policy and policy requirements, see the Procurement and disposal of ICT products and services implementation guideline.
 Departments need to also consider the options for strategically sourcing ICT from the market as per the ICT as-a-service policy.

 Issue and review

 Next review date: January 2024

-This QGEA policy is published within the QGEA which is administered by the Queensland Government Chief Information Office.
+This QGEA policy is published within the QGEA which is administered by the Queensland Government Customer and Digital Group.
 It was developed by the ICT Renewal and Strategic Sourcing – Strategic ICT Division, Department of Housing and Public Works and approved by the Queensland Government Chief Information Officer.

 This policy comes into effect from the issue date.